mattcollier/noxious/README.md

 At the end of the script execution, you should see 'gyp info ok'.
 #####Run noxious
-From the parent folder of noxious do:
+From inside the noxious folder do:
 ```
-atom-shell noxious
+npm start
 ```
 You should see the GUI appear.
 Within 30 seconds or so, you should see your 'Chat ID' appear next to the asterisk (*) in the upper left hand corner of the window.
 You may now